cabinjs/cabin/README.md

 We provide a `debug` grunt task to debug Cabin using [node-inspector](https://github.com/node-inspector/node-inspector).
 Once you have node-inspector launched in a separate terminal tab, simply run `grunt debug` command and set breakpoints in your browser.

-You also debug integration and unit tests using the `grunt debug-test` command.
+You also debug integration and unit tests using the `grunt debug-test` command or the `grunt debug-test-dev` command to ignore remote tests for faster debugging.

 ## Tests